Skip to content

 Education and Training for Inclusion in Team Sports Using Football as an Example in Liechtenstein

-The programme was conducted in close cooperation with the Liechtenstein Office for Sports and the Liechtensteiner Fussballverband (LFV) and was co-funded by the Guido Feger Stiftung.
+The programme was conducted in close cooperation with the Liechtenstein office for sports and the Liechtensteiner Fussballverband (LFV) and co-funded by the Guido Feger Stiftung.

-This training aimed to equip local and regional coaches with the knowledge and tools needed to make club structures more inclusive and to actively integrate people with impairments into club life.
+The main goal of the training was to equip local and regional coaches with the knowledge and tools to make their club structures more inclusive and to actively integrate people with impairments into club life.

-Through this initiative, FOOTBALL IS MORE has taken an important step towards promoting inclusion in and through football in Liechtenstein and the surrounding region.
+Through this, Football is more has taken a significant step towards promoting inclusion in and through football in Liechtenstein and the surrounding region.

 The programme combined theoretical knowledge, reflection, and practical sessions on the pitch.